 Do the Digit Insurance

 Standing yoga poses are a type of exercise you can perform anywhere that increases stability and body balance.
-Including it in your daily workout regime will provide a healthy mind and body.
-Therefore strengthening various body parts and maintaining proper blood circulation.
+Including them in your daily workout regime will provide a healthy mind and body, strengthening various body parts and maintaining proper blood circulation.

 These poses help calm your body and mind, thus filling you with positive energy.
-Some examples of such beneficial standing yoga poses are as follows:
+Engaging in a regular practice of standing yoga poses can not only enhance physical strength and flexibility but also promote mental clarity and emotional balance.
+Some additional examples of beneficial standing yoga poses include:

-The Mountain pose is one of the easiest poses, which is also the base of many standing yoga poses.
-This pose requires you to keep your ankles, knees, and hips in a straight line.
+The Tadasana is one of the easiest poses, the base of many standing yoga poses.
+This pose requires keeping your ankles, knees, and hips straight.
 This, in turn, helps to improve your overall posture and maintain proper blood circulation throughout the body.

-Step 1: Stand by keeping your feet parallel and maintain a gap of a few inches between them.
+Step 1: Stand by keeping your feet parallel and maintain a few inches gap between them.

 Step 2: Keep your head straight and stand firmly.